civicrm/civicrm-dev-docs/docs/extensions/civix.md

 This command will report that it has created three files, following the [standard extension structure](/extensions/files).

-The command attempts to autodetect authorship information (your name and email address) by reading your [`git`](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configuration.
+The command attempts to auto-detect authorship information (your name and email address) by reading your [`git`](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configuration.
 If this fails or is